LIFE IN CHRIST

 (1).
 THREE THINGS ABOUT “MAN” IN GENESIS 2:7

 1. The body: God formed man’s body out of dust.
 “God formed MAN out of the dust of the earth.”

 2. God “breathed into HIS nostrils the breath of life.”

-o God breathing into the nostrils of the lifeless body give the body life; breathing into the nostrils of the lifeless body did not put an immortal soul into the lifeless body and then it was that soul gives the body life.
+o God breathing into the nostrils of the lifeless body give the body life; breathing into the nostrils of the lifeless body did not put an immortal soul into the lifeless body, and then it was that immortal soul that gives life to the body.